 So maybe you’re wondering who is this woman that runs Organize Yourself Skinny…

-I live in a suburb just outside of Buffalo, NY with my soon-to-be husband Mike (or Mikey poo as I call him) my two beautiful girls, and our adorable bullmastiff puppy Kenworth.
+I live in a suburb just outside of Buffalo, NY with my husband Mike (or Mikey poo as I call him) my two beautiful girls, and our adorable bullmastiff Kenworth.
 Our life is busy and we’re always on the go.
 However, we definitely make it a priority to spend time with our friends and family.
 We just bought a house last year and love to entertain.

 Here are some fun facts about me: